 We've partnered with AirHelp to assist you in claiming compensation for lengthy delays or cancellations that happen on eligible flights to/from and within the European Union (EU) and to/from/within Brazil.

 What is AirHelp?

 AirHelp specializes in helping air passengers claim compensation for delayed, canceled, and overbooked flights.
 With more than 16 million travelers helped, AirHelp has the resources and expertise to handle the complex claim process.
 For more information, visit AirHelp.

 How does it work?

-TripIt will email you if your flight is eligible for compensation and help you file a claim through AirHelp.
+TripIt will email you if your flight might be eligible for compensation and help you file a claim through AirHelp.
 Once your claim is filed, AirHelp does the rest of the hard work for you, including the paperwork and communication with the airlines-helping you claim compensation for your inconvenience.

 You can also connect your TripIt and AirHelp accounts to see if you’re still eligible for compensation for any EU flight disruptions you’ve experienced in the past three years.
 You can connect your TripIt and AirHelp accounts on the AirHelp website by signing in with your TripIt credentials.

 What flights are eligible for compensation?

 You can check to see which EU flights are eligible here.